wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-monitoring-auditing/includes/1-introduction.md

 In this module, you will:

-- Understand how logs work and why they're critical for WinAutomation.
+- Learn how logs work and why they're critical for WinAutomation.
 - Filter logs based on their type and date.
-- Use the Log Message action to create a custom log.
+- Use the **Log Message** action to create a custom log.
 - Review logs.

 ## Prerequisites

-- Basic familiarity with the WinAutomation console and process designer.
+You should have basic familiarity with the WinAutomation console and process designer.